ymadoff/ryba/spark/client/install.coffee.md

 Configure en environment file /etc/spark/conf/spark-env.sh and /etc/spark/conf/spark-defaults.conf Set the version of the hadoop cluster to the latest one.
 Yarn cluster mode supports starting to 2.2.2-4 Set [Spark configuration][spark-conf] variables
+The spark.logEvent.enabled property is set to true to enable the log to be available after the job has finished (logs are only available in yarn-cluster mode).

     module.exports.push name: 'Spark # Configure',  handler: (ctx, next) ->
       {ryba} = ctx.config